juswaa101/BookstoreLibraryAdmin/README.md

 This command will populate your database with test records defined in your seeders.

-### Importing Test CSV Data
+### Importing/Exporting CSV Data

 1. **Import the CSV File:**
-    - Ensure the `BookstoreLibraryAdmin - CSV Export.csv` file is located in the root of the application.
+    - Ensure the `Bookstore Library Admin CSV Import.csv` file is located in the root of the application.

-This command will import the test data from the CSV file into your database.
+    - Upload it in the system for testing of Import Book Data.

+2. **Export the CSV File:**
+    - Use the export functionality to download the list of books in CSV format.